CarterT27/digital_garden/content/MATH 20D Lecture 12.md

 $$y''(t)+p(t)y'(t)+q(t)y=g(t).$$
 Bad news: There is no method to solving the general case above!
 What we can do:
-1. If we have 2 lienarly independent solutions to the corresponding homogeneous case
+1. If we have 2 linearly independent solutions to the corresponding homogeneous case
 $$a_{2}(t)y''+a_{1}(t)y'+a_{0}(t)y=0$$
 (call them $y_{1}$&$y_{2}$) then $y_{H}=c_{1}y_{1}+c_{2}y_{2}$.
 Then use variation by parameters to find $y_{P}=\mu_{1}y_{1}+\mu_{2}y_{2}$